 Social enrichment includes anything where your dog will meet new people or other dogs, so includes trips to the park, beach, going into dog-friendly pubs or cafes, going to work with you or you could even take your dog to the pet shop.
 The change of location will stimulate your dog’s innate behaviours so you should expect lots of sniffing (which is a great way for a dog to burn calories by the way) and probably some pulling on the lead as your dog tries to explore the new environment.
 You could even create a doggie playgroup in your town with other compatible dogs and their owners so that all your furry friends can play together.

-By hiding your dog’s food in your garden, in boxes, rolled up towels, toys or our best-selling Ruffle Snuffle mat, your dog can turn dinner time into play time which will enhance their mental stimulation.
+By hiding your dog’s food in your garden, in boxes, rolled up towels, a kong or our best-selling Ruffle Snuffle mat, your dog can turn dinner time into play time which will enhance their mental stimulation.
 The mat can also be a great way to slow down your dog if they are a fast eater.
 Treats that encourage normal behaviour in dogs such as licking and chewing are also good for your dog’s physical and mental wellbeing.
 Be careful with bones though as cooked bones are not suitable for dogs – stick to large raw bones that your dog can lick and chew safely.